gsa-oes/office-of-evaluation-sciences/_projects/2106-sba-equity-documentation.md

 ---

 ## What Was The Challenge?
 Many government programs require applicants to provide documentation.
-Documentation requirements may disproportionately prevent people from historically underserved groups, such as racial and ethnic minorities and women, from accessing these programs.
+Documentation requirements may disproportionately prevent people from accessing these programs.

 ## What Did We Do?
 A program change reduced documentation requirements for a city’s COVID-19 small business relief program.
 We examined the likelihood of submitting a completed application as well as movement through subsequent stages of the application process.
-Success at each stage was observed for applicants from historically underserved groups (minority-owned, women-owned, Veteran-owned, and disabled-owned businesses), and compared to the likelihood of success for other applicants.
+Success at each stage was observed for applicants, and compared to the likelihood of success for other applicants.

 ## What Did We Learn?
 The day before the program change, 21.6% of applications started by applicants from underserved groups were completed and submitted.
 The day of the program change, this increased to 47.7%, an increase of 26.1 percentage points in the likelihood that underserved applicants who started an application submitted it with complete documentation (p = .000, 95% CI [19.64, 32.56]).